dustinblackman/gomodrun/README.md

 [![Go Report Card](http://goreportcard.com/badge/dustinblackman/gomodrun)](http://goreportcard.com/report/dustinblackman/gomodrun)
 [![Godocs](https://godoc.org/github.com/dustinblackman/gomodrun?status.svg)](https://godoc.org/github.com/dustinblackman/gomodrun)

 The forgotten go tool that executes and caches binaries included in go.mod files.
-This makes it easy to version cli tools in your projects such as `golangci-lint` and `ginkgo`.
+This makes it easy to version cli tools in your projects such as `golangci-lint` and `ginkgo` that are versioned locked to what you specify in `go.mod`.
+Binaries are cached by go version and package version.

 ## Example